herumi/xbyak/doc/usage.md

 ## Selecting AVX512-VNNI, AVX-VNNI, AVX-VNNI-INT8 etc.
 Some mnemonics have some types of encodings: VEX, EVEX, AVX10.2.
 The functions for these mnemonics include an optional parameter as the last argument to specify the encoding.
-The default behavior depends on the order in which the instruction was introduced (whether VEX or EVEX came first), and can be specified using setDefaultEncoding.
+The default behavior depends on the order in which the instruction was introduced (whether VEX, EVEX or AVX10.2 came first), and can be specified using setDefaultEncoding.

 ```
 vpdpbusd(xm0, xm1, xm2); // default encoding: EVEX (AVX512-VNNI)
-vpdpbusd(xm0, xm1, xm2, EvexEncoding); // same as the above
+vpdpbusd(xm0, xm1, xm2, AVX10v2Encoding); // same as the above
-vpdpbusd(xm0, xm1, xm2, VexEncoding); // VEX (AVX-VNNI)
+vpdpbusd(xm0, xm1, xm2, PreAVXv2Encoding); // VEX (AVX-VNNI)
 setDefaultEncoding(VexEncoding); // default encoding is VEX
 vpdpbusd(xm0, xm1, xm2); // VEX